Pentahedron

 Square pyramid with four triangles and one square.
 Pyramids with any quadrilateral base have the same number of faces.

 Triangular prism with three rectangles and two triangular bases.
 In the case of a right triangular prism, it is a special case of wedge with connecting parallel edges between triangles; the wedge generally has two triangles and three quadrilateral faces.
 Topologically, the triangular frustum is the same polyhedron, but the two triangles are different sizes, and the sides are slanted trapezoids.

-The pentahedra can be used as space-filling.
+The pentahedra can be space-filling.

 Concave

 Above: a concave pentahedron viewed from its apex.
 Below: the same object viewed from its concave face.

 An irregular pentahedron can be a non-convex solid: Consider a non-convex (planar) quadrilateral (such as a dart) as the base of the solid, and any point not in the base plane as the apex.

 Hosohedron

 There is a third topological polyhedral figure with 5 faces, degenerate as a polyhedron: it exists as a spherical tiling of digon faces, called a pentagonal hosohedron with Schläfli symbol {2,5}.
 It has 2 (antipodal point) vertices, 5 edges, and 5 digonal faces.